 The Giles Frontier had a booth at the Gifts of Grace arts and crafts fair.
-It was an opportunity for success and teaching life skills to sell our repurposed feed sack totes, lip balm, jewelry, homeschool book and slingshots!
+It was an opportunity for success and teaching life skills to sell our repurposed feed sack totes, lip balm, jewelry, homeschool curriculum, and slingshots.

 blueberry picking day for the following week.

 Our booth was busy all day, we enjoyed meeting people, and the day was an awesome experience for us all.
 However, I began to realize that God had more in store for me than monetary gain and teaching life skills.
 He brought some magnificent women, mothers, home educators, and gifted artists to me as new friends.
 He showed me that the time I pour into my children can have an effect all around us.
 He offered strangers who spoke of being inspired by my efforts and who inspired me in return.